 Ferrum Lek is available in three dosage forms:

-• Dark brown chewable tablets containing the active substance (iron (III) polymaltose hydroxide) in an amount of 400 mg, which corresponds to 100 mg of iron.
-10 tablets in a strip;
+• Dark brown chewable tablets containing the active substance (iron (III) hydroxide polymaltosate) in the amount of 400 mg, which corresponds to 100 mg of iron.
+10 tablets per strip;

-• Brown transparent syrup containing 5 ml of active substance (iron (III) polymaltose hydroxide) in an amount of 200 mg, which corresponds to 50 mg of iron.
+• Brown transparent syrup containing 5 ml of active substance (iron (III) hydroxide polymaltosate) in the amount of 200 mg, which corresponds to 50 mg of iron.
 In dark bottles of 100 ml;

-• Solution for intramuscular injection containing in 1 ml of active substance (iron (III) hydroxide of polymaltose) in the amount of 50 mg.
+• Solution for intramuscular injection containing 1 ml of active substance (iron (III) hydroxide polymaltosate) in an amount of 50 mg.
 In ampoules of 2 ml.

-According to the active substance, the analogue of Ferrum Lek is the drug Monofer, produced in the form of a solution for injection.
+In terms of active substance, an analogue of Ferrum Lek is the drug Monofer, produced in the form of an injection solution.

-If necessary, for the treatment of anemia, the doctor may prescribe Ferrum Lek analogs, which belong to one drug group and have a similar therapeutic action...
+If necessary, to treat anemia, the doctor can prescribe analogues of Ferrum Lek, which belong to one drug group and have similar therapeutic effect.
 These include Argeferr, Likferr100, Venofer, Maltofer, Dextrafer, Ferinject, Ferinject and FerMed.

 • For the treatment of latent iron deficiency and iron deficiency anemia;